 All Nick concerts are held at the Crescent Heights Community Hall, 1101 2nd St. N.W.
 Doors open at 7:00 and showtime is 7:30.

-Tickets for our final 2013-14 concert are on sale at Brown Paper Tickets.
+Tickets for the following 2015 Nick show are also on sale at: Brown Paper Tickets.

 Apr 25: Patrons’ Night.